Ada-Developers-Academy/core-unit-1/composition/composition.md

         self.component = component
 ```

-A one-to-many relationship is one where a composite class has an attribute that is a list of instances of a component class as in this example:
+A one-to-many relationship is a relationship in which a composite class has an attribute representing a _list_ of instances of a component class as in this example:

 ```python
 class ExampleComposite: